alephium/old-wiki/Mining-companion.md

 will connect to a Alephium full node to transfer the block rewards from all the addresses of your mining wallet to a normal, single address wallet.
 This transfer operation happens at a regular frequency, for instance every 15 minutes.
-At the triggerr time, if the available (unlocked) amount is bigger than a certain threshold, say 20 ALPH, this amount is transferred to your normal wallet.
+At the trigger time, if the available (unlocked) amount is bigger than a certain threshold, say 20 ALPH, this amount is transferred to your normal wallet.
 So block rewards are grouped together to limit transaction fee.